giantswarm/docs/src/content/guides/prepare-azure-subscription/index.md

 ## Configure the Giant Swarm organization

-In the previous section, we explained how to create the Service Principal in the Azure subscription in order to run Giant Swarm tenant clusters.
+In the previous section, we explained how to create the Service Principal in the Azure subscription in order to run Giant Swarm workload clusters.

-Giant Swarm tenant clusters are owned by organizations.
+Giant Swarm workload clusters are owned by organizations.
 This allows you to control access to clusters, since only members of the owner organization have access to the management functions of a cluster.

-In order to run a tenant cluster in your Azure subscription, the organization owning your cluster has to know about the Service Principal you just created.
+In order to run a workload cluster in your Azure subscription, the organization owning your cluster has to know about the Service Principal you just created.

 If you have direct access to the Giant Swarm API, please set the credentials of your organization with our [gsctl](/reference/gsctl/) CLI.
 Look for the